ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 The irony wasn't lost on him.
 In losing his old self, he'd found something far more valuable—a purpose that went beyond personal satisfaction or gain.
 It was a burden, yes, but it was also a gift.

-And as another desperate soul waited below, seeking the touch of divine grace, Gond found himself grateful for both the burden and the gift.
-Even if he didn't fully understand either yet.

-The path ahead remained uncertain, but for the first time since his awakening as a paladin, Gond felt ready to walk it—one healing, one choice, one transformation at a time.

 ***

 The afternoon brought three more refugees: a family fleeing burned farmlands, their youngest child burning with fever.
 Gond healed the boy, then spent an hour teaching the parents how to recognize the signs of infection.
-By evening, each breath seemed to echo in the space beneath his ribs, as if something vital had been carved away.
-The sensation pulsed with his heartbeat—not pain, but an emptiness that made him press his palm against his sternum without thinking.
+By evening, Gorn was so exhausted from channeling that he felt hollow inside.
 Still, the child's laughter as he played with the other settlement children made the cost seem worthwhile.

 As darkness fell and the settlement settled into its nightly routines, Gond found himself sitting by the central fire, staring into the flames.
-Silviana approached with two cups of the herbal tea she favored—something that tasted of pine needles and starlight.
+Silviana approached with two cups of the herbal tea she favored—something that tasted of mint and sage.

 "The hardest lesson," she said, settling beside him, "is learning when not to heal."

 Gond accepted the cup gratefully, letting its warmth seep into his hands.
 "Meaning?"

 "A paladin's capacity to channel divine power has limits, even as the power itself flows endlessly.
 Exhaust yourself on minor ailments, and you may lack the spiritual strength when true crisis strikes.
-Heal every petitioner who arrives, and word will spread until thousands come seeking miracles you cannot safely provide."
+The power to heal is also affected by the strength of the conduit-your own power as a paladin, but the patient's connection to Alanyi also anchors the connection, helps the power flow.
+You must take all of this into account when deciding who to heal."

 The weight of her words settled over him like a heavy cloak.
 "So I'm supposed to choose who deserves healing and who doesn't?"

 "You are supposed to choose wisely.
 To see the larger pattern, the greater need."
 Silviana sipped her tea, her expression thoughtful.
 "Sometimes Alanyi herself may guide your choices—instructing you to heal fully, or merely to ease suffering.
-A healer who saves one life may inspire a dozen others to acts of courage.
-A miracle witnessed by the right person may turn the tide of a war."
+Above all else, you must strive to obey the will of Alanyi when you would channel her divine power."

-"And how am I supposed to know which healing will have which effect?
-How do I know when the goddess wants me to stop?"
+"And how am I supposed to know the will of Alanyi?
+I've never heard her voice since that first time in the temple."

-"You learn to listen," she said simply.
-"You trust in the divine wisdom that flows through you, and you make the best choices you can with the knowledge you have.
-In time, her voice will become clearer."
+"Trust me," said Siliviana with a smile.
+"When the godess speaks to you, you'll know it."

 Gond drank his tea in silence, watching the flames dance and shift.
 Around them, the settlement hummed with quiet activity—families sharing evening meals, guards taking their posts, the soft murmur of conversation and laughter.
 All of it made possible by his choice to heal rather than flee, to build rather than destroy.